OrchardCMS/OrchardCore/src/docs/reference/modules/Taxonomies/README.md

 When using the `Tags` mode the display text property of the tag is stored as well as the `TermContentItemId`.

-You can access the TagNames property directly with the following accessor
+You can access the TagNames property directly with the following accessor:

 ``` liquid tab="Liquid"
 {% for tagName in Model.ContentItem.Content.BlogPost.Tags.TagNames %}